ferrous-systems/teaching-material/assignments/leveldb-mdbook/src/ffi.md

 - opening a database, optionally creating it
 - closing it again

-✅ Create Handle structs for the raw `leveldb_t` and `leveldb_options_t` types, taking care of the required cleanup operations
+✅ Create pointer handle structs for the raw `leveldb_t` and `leveldb_options_t` types, taking care of the required cleanup operations.
+The pointer field should express the fact that it exclusively stores non-`null` pointers using an appropriate Rust type.

 ✅ Create a `Database` struct that manages high-level operations, wrapping the handle